Orthonychidae: Social structure and breeding

 Logrunners have a somewhat unusual social structure.
 They are basically monogamous, but male offspring are often retained on the natal territory for more than a year after fledging.
 Despite this, only the female ever feeds the young; the much larger males stay primarily for the purpose of territorial defence and protecting the female from predation.
 Similar patterns of retention of young without alloparental care also occur in the speckled warbler, the corvid genus Perisoreus and the bustard genus Eupodotis.

 Like the lyrebirds, logrunners typically breed in the southern winter from June to September, though this is often extended depending on weather conditions by a month or more.
 Both the chowchilla and the Papuan logrunner lay only one egg, while the Australian logrunner typically lays two though a few reports exist of clutches of one or even three.
 The eggs are very unusual in their tubular shape, and are pure white in colour, while the incubation period is among the longest for any songbird.
 The young generally become independent of the female in two to two and a half weeks, which is an exceptionally short time for an insectivorous altricial Australian bird, where parental dependence of forty to sixty days post-fledging is typical.
 This is probably why, unlike in birds of drier habitats in Australia, alloparental care is superfluous for rearing young and may actually increase the risk of predation.
 The nests are domed and constructed entirely of sticks, and are located on the ground below a tree.
 They have special coverings to prevent the extremely heavy downpours typical of the eastern Australian coast from damaging the egg(s).

 Males are described as performing dancing antics like those of the lyrebirds.

 Lifespan

 In accordance with their nonseasonal, warm rainforest habitat, logrunners can be very long-lived.
 The chowchilla, the sole species with any banding data, has an average lifespan of around five years and has been known to live for seventeen.

 Distribution

 The Australian logrunner lives in the humid lowland forest along the eastern coast of Australia.
 The Papuan logrunner is found in Indonesia and Papua New Guinea's tropical montane forests.
-Chowchillas live in the rain forests of northeastern Queensland.
+Chowchillas live in the rainforests of northeastern Queensland.